Philip Kerr

-Philip Ballantyne Kerr (22 February 1956 – 23 March 2018) was a British author, best known for his Bernie Gunther series of historical detective thrillers.
+Philip Ballantyne Kerr (22 February 1956 – 23 March 2018) was a Scottish author, best known for his Bernie Gunther series of historical detective thrillers.

 Early life

 Kerr was born in Edinburgh, Scotland, where his father was an engineer and his mother worked as a secretary.
 He was educated at a grammar school in Northampton.
 He studied at the University of Birmingham from 1974 to 1980, gaining a master's degree in law and philosophy.
 Kerr worked as an advertising copywriter for Saatchi & Saatchi before becoming a full-time writer in 1989.
 In a 2012 interview, Kerr noted that he began his literary career at the age of twelve by writing pornographic stories and lending them to classmates for a fee.

 Career

 A writer of both adult fiction and non-fiction, he is known for the Bernhard "Bernie" Gunther series of 14 historical thrillers set in Germany and elsewhere during the 1930s, the Second World War and the Cold War.
 He also wrote children's books under the name P. B. Kerr, including the Children of the Lamp series.
 Kerr wrote for The Sunday Times, the Evening Standard, and the New Statesman.
 He was married to fellow novelist Jane Thynne; they lived in Wimbledon, London, and had three children.
 Just before he died, he finished a 14th Bernie Gunther novel, Metropolis, which was published posthumously, in 2019.